gaearon/react-transform-hmr/README.md

     "development": {
       "plugins": ["react-transform"],
       "extra": {
-        // must be defined and be an array "react-transform": [{
+        // must be defined and be an object "react-transform": {
+          "transforms": [{
-          "target": "react-transform-hmr",
+            "transform": "react-transform-hmr",
             // if you use React Native, pass "react-native" instead:
             "imports": ["react"],
             // this is important for Webpack HMR:
             "locals": ["module"]
           }]
           // note: you can put more transforms into array
           // this is just one of them!
+        }
       }
     }
   }